wanggwh/P5-hmi-ws/DEVELOPER_GUIDE.md

 - Enter Docker container: `docker exec -it p5_hmi_ws-p5_hmi-1 bash`
 - Simuler en error besked: `ros2 topic pub /error_messages p5_interfaces/msg/Error "{stamp: {sec: 0, nanosec: 0}, severity: 'FATAL', message: 'Jensens kode fejler fuldstændig', node_name: 'test_node'}" --once`

+## Hardware Note: Raspberry Pi Touch Interface

+The HMI is set to run on a Raspberry Pi with a touch interface running Ubuntu Server 24.04.
+The GUI installed is XFCE4

+- Device code: 123
+- The workspace code is located at `/Desktop/P5-hmi-ws` on the rasberry pi

+Note: Docker is not installed on the Rasberry Pi.
+All dependencies are installed locally.
+For instructions on how to run the HMI on the Rasberry pi, see the README.md file, under locally setup